Bhabishya-123/E-commerce/README.md

 # Stripe Configuration
 We have already provide stripe config file.
 You have to change the publishable and secret key with your own stripe account key.
 And Notice that you may be sufferring from stripe error.
 It's because stripe files isn't uploaded to this github due to some reason.
-So we have provided you zip file of stripe inside stripe folder.
-So you need to unzip the file and place all those file inside stripe folder.
+So we have provided you zip file of stripe inside named stripe.zip.
+So you need to unzip the file and place that stripe folder inside root folder.
 Finally stripe payment gateway will work.